-Elisabeth Kübler-RossElisabeth Kübler-Ross (July 8, 1926 – August 24, 2004) was a Swiss-American psychiatrist, a pioneer in near-death studies and the author of the groundbreaking book ''On Death and Dying'' (1969), where she first discussed her theory of the five stages of grief, also known as the "Kübler-Ross model".
+Elisabeth Kübler-RossElisabeth Kübler-Ross (July 8, 1926 – August 24, 2004) was a Swiss-American psychiatrist, a pioneer in near-death studies, and author of the internationally best-selling book, ''On Death and Dying'' (1969), where she first discussed her theory of the five stages of grief, also known as the "Kübler-Ross model".

 Showing 1 - 7 of 7 for search: 'Kübler-Ross, Elisabeth', query time: 0.05s